dabellator/react-firebase/README.md

 }
 ```

-### Contexts
+### Containers

-Contexts allow you to hook up "dumb" components to your Redux state model.
+Containers allow you to hook up "dumb" components to your Redux state model.
 This is essentially the glue between your state model and presentation logic.

 ### Reducers